tristedw/omega/README.md

 # omega
-python voice assistant with IOT compatability
+python voice assistant with IOT compatability V0.1, just made it

 # about
 A python voice assistant, which is capable of controlling sonoff devices flashed with the [tasmota](https://github.com/arendst/Sonoff-Tasmota) firmware or even non modified Wemo smart plugs as well as other features and more to come.